script

 Tinnitus and Hearing Discounts for our Heros

 At Sound Relief Tinnitus & Hearing Center, we believe in recognizing and appreciating the heroes who selflessly serve our communities and nation.
-We understand that military personnel (active and retired), veterans, first responders, teachers, and nurses often encounter unique challenges that can lead to unresolved hearing issues such as tinnitus, sensitivity to sound, or hearing loss.
+We understand that active and retired military personnel and first responders often encounter unique challenges that can lead to unresolved hearing issues such as tinnitus, sensitivity to sound, or hearing loss.
 These heroes put their lives on the line and devote themselves to our well-being, and we want to show our gratitude.
-We offer a 15% discount on all devices and services to help address their hearing impairments.
+We offer a 9.11% discount on all devices to help address their needs.

 What Makes Tinnitus Worse?